ProtonAOSP/android_packages_apps_ElmyraService/README.md

 This is an open-source implementation of the Pixel Active Edge gesture, written from scratch for portability and customizability.

 Active Edge, codename Elmyra, is a gesture powered by side grip sensors on the Pixel 2/XL, 3/XL, 3a/XL, and 4/XL that is used to activate the Google Assistant on stock.
-The gesture is handled by a proprietary nanoapp running under CHRE (ContextHub Runtime Environment) on the sensors DSP.
+The gesture is handled by a proprietary nanoapp running under CHRE (ContextHub Runtime Environment) on the sensor DSP.

 This app is a reverse-engineered Android client that runs as a standalone service and talks to the CHRE nanoapp for gesture functionality.
 No decompiled code has been used.